 You find yourself telling this person your dreams.

-They integrate Autumn’s open minded acceptance of new personalities and ideas and Summer’s gentle kindness.
-Autumn’s very natural disposition, completely without airs or pretense, is still here but tempered to lessen the more abrupt honesty.
+They integrate the Autumn open minded acceptance of new personalities and ideas and the Summer gentle kindness.
+Autumn has a very natural disposition, completely without airs or pretense.
 One feels so comfortable in this presence that our own masks and guards fall away.
 There is no threat, no tension, and no judgement.

 - The colours of the hair/skin/eyes are themselves very muted and soft.

-- The transitions between the colours are very muted and soft.
+- The transitions between the colours are gradual.

 Hair color analysis

-For both Soft Seasons, the natural hair colour can be a medium gray-brown.
+For both Soft Seasons, the natural hair colour can be a medium soft brown.
 These women feel much more alive with hair colour.
 Done right, it can amplify everything sensual, almost organic, about this palette.

-Hair that’s too pale and yellow, the ubiquitous blonde highlight of which there are too many out there, doesn’t even look like their hair.
-For too many of us, it began as a few highlights, and pretty soon nobody can remember when they weren’t blond.
+Hair that is too pale and yellow, the ubiquitous blonde highlight of which there are too many out there, does not even look like their hair.
+For too many of us, it began as a few highlights, and pretty soon nobody can remember when they anything but blond.
+Over the years, our true hair darkness level becomes a memory, and usually a too-light one.

 Too dark is very severe.
 It competes with the skin, and wins, setting up shadows and aging effects.

 They often have a copper subtlety in the hair or freckles in the skin, and someone along the way will have suggested some shade of red.
 This can be wildy successful, but red is also tough to get perfect from a bottle.
-It has to be extremely gentle, so the viewer isn’t even sure if it’s there.
-Full on True Autumn’s molten, burnished heat isn’t here yet.
+Full on True Autumn molten, burnished heat is not here yet.
 This is the end of September.
+Warm honey to soft brick is better.
 (See How The 5 Autumns Add Brown To Hair Colour)

 The color mistakes